CELL-DGIST/HDZoo-official/README.md

 ### Torch-based Implementation
 The HD Zoo framework is primarily built using PyTorch and is thus optimized for GPU acceleration using float32 precision.
-It should be fully functional to obtain experimental results for the accuracies.
-(If you notice significant discrepancies in accuracy compared to your expectations, it would be due to the bugs that happened during our code collection.
+It should be fully functional for obtaining experimental results and evaulting accuracies.
+(If you notice significant discrepancies in accuracy compared to your expectation, it would be due to integration bugs introduced during our code collection.
 In that case, please let us know.)
 While the framework performs well for most tasks, certain features like ID-level encoding may be more efficiently executed on dedicated hardware accelerators, such as FPGA or ASIC, due to their binary-centric nature.
-Additionally, even within the GPU domain, there may be more optimized implementations, possibly involving native CUDA coding, that leverage these binary-centric characteristics more effectively.
+Also, even on GPUs, there may exist more optimized implementations, such as those using native CUDA kernels, which can better explot these binary-centric characteristics.
 So, please approach performance extrapolation cautiously when considering different hardware and platform configurations.
-The HD Zoo should be viewed as a potential, but not exclusive, implementation for GPU-based code, adaptable to various hardware setups depending on specific requirements and optimizations.
+The HD Zoo should be viewed as a potential, but not exclusive, reference implementation for GPU-based code, adaptable to various hardware setups depending on specific requirements and optimization.

 ## Requirements
 The repository requires several Python libraries.